blaylockbk/WG-OD/README.md

 Use the [Discussion](https://github.com/blaylockbk/WG-OD/discussions) tab to discuss non-issue topics.

-Find general group information in the [Wiki](https://github.com/blaylockbk/WG-OD/wiki)
+Find general group information in the [Wiki](https://github.com/blaylockbk/WG-OD/wiki) (not available for private repos)

 ---